kescobo/blog.bonham.ch/webeasties/2012/plagues-and-pandemics-emerson-sc-214.md

 _This post initially appeared on [Science Blogs](http://scienceblogs.com/webeasties)_

 For the past 3 years, I've had the opportunity to spend a week in a house on a beautiful lake in Vermont.
 Usually, this week is a chance to completely unplug.
 I take some photos, buy a bunch of books from [Northshire](http://www.northshire.com/) and read them, and lounge around.
-On this past trip however, I received and e-mail that was equal parts wonderful, exciting and terrifying, offering me an opportunity to teach a course at [[Emerson](/tag/emerson) College](http://emerson.edu).
+On this past trip however, I received and e-mail that was equal parts wonderful, exciting and terrifying, offering me an opportunity to teach a course at [Emerson College](http://emerson.edu).

 The course is [SC-214](/tag/sc-214) - Plagues and Pandemics.
 From the catalogue: